fmorriso/Java-Calculator-Simple/README.md

 # Java-Calculator-Simple
-A simple calculator written in Java
+A simple calculator written in Java using just the console for input/output.